 This delicious sweet and sour chutney is made with elephant apple (ou) and jaggery.
 The ou is boiled and then gently mashed.
 After this, it is sautéed with mustard seeds in oil.
 Jaggery is added at the end.

 9. Baanhgajor Lagot Kukura – Chicken With Bamboo Shoot

-Cooked with chicken meat, bamboo shoots and lentils, this delicious food of Assam is an absolute treat.
-While the taste of bamboo shoot might not suit all palettes, it leaves behind a unique taste that compliments meat dishes exceptionally well.
+Cooked with chicken meat, bamboo shoots, and lentils, this delicious food of Assam is an absolute treat.
+While the taste of bamboo shoots might not suit all palettes, it leaves behind a unique taste that compliments meat dishes exceptionally well.

 10. Doi-Chira – A Breakfast Staple

 Mostly eaten during Bihu, Doi-Chira is also consumed for breakfast.
 It is essentially a dish that contains flattened rice mixed with curd, cream, and jaggery, making it a favourite among locals.
 It is a traditional Assamese dish that you must try at least once.

 Assamese Cuisine Is A Unique Blend Of A Variety Of Cooking Techniques

 Assamese cuisine works with different tried and tested ingredients and cooking techniques.
 The hills prefer fermentation and drying as fresh produce is not always available whereas the plains have a bounty of fresh vegetables and animal proteins.
 A unique characteristic of the food in this region is the combination of vegetables with fish or meat for many of the traditional recipes.

 This draws attention to the complexity of flavours and textures the Assamese understand and use to create an intriguing mix of dishes.
 There are some ingredients that would probably require a braver heart, but the modern food lover would surely appreciate the uniqueness of this cuisine and probably recommend it as a personal favourite.